Carlo Fecia di Cossato: Rescue of the Atlantis and Python survivors

 In December 1941 Tazzoli left Bordeaux to take part in the rescue of 400 survivors from the German commerce raider Atlantis and the German supply ship Python, that had been sunk off the Cape Verde islands.
 German U-boats had rescued the survivors from the sea, but did not have enough space to adequately house them, therefore the German command requested the intervention of the larger Italian submarines.
 Tazzoli and three other Betasom submarines (Torelli, Calvi and Finzi) thus sailed from Bordeaux after disembarking nonessential personnel and loading substantial supplies of food and water.
-At the rendez-vous with the German U-boats, Tazzoli took onboard about 70 survivors, including Atlantis' executive officer Ulrich Mohr.
+At the rendezvous with the German U-boats, Tazzoli took onboard about 70 survivors, including Atlantis' executive officer Ulrich Mohr.

 On Christmas Eve Tazzoli, sailing on the surface, was attacked by an enemy plane and forced to crash dive.
 On the following day, the submarine reached Saint-Nazaire, where the survivors were landed.
 For his part in the rescue of the survivors from the two German ships, Grand Admiral Karl Dönitz awarded Fecia di Cossato the Iron Cross First Class.